 TPR recommend it is good practice to call the member to obtain this information.
 If the member is required to provide the evidence / information in writing, you must require it is provided to you directly by the member (whether or not they have a representative acting on their behalf in respect of the transfer - such as a financial adviser), unless an exception applies.
-See
+See reasonable and proportionate evidence / information for the exceptions which in this instance, also applies to the request for employment link information.

-Part one - transfers to occupational pension schemes on your clean list request employment link information and reasonable and proportionate evidence / information from the member.
+Part one - transfers to occupational pension schemes on your clean list request employment link information from the member.